Lucia's Blog: 2022-07-10

 4. They enjoy poking and prodding others, for they love to quarrel.

-5. Sadly, they use the Word of God for fighting and arguing, and they look for people to argue with.
+5. Sadly, they use the Word of God to fight and argue and look for people to argue with.

 6. They don’t go to the Word of God to learn, grow in the Grace of God, and be transformed into His image.